 The Oklahoma Department of Corrections is committed to a positive partnership between the agency and its volunteers.
-This partnership plays a vital role in achieving the department’s mission.
+This partnership plays a vital role in achieving the agency’s mission.
 Volunteer involvement enhances inmate programs and services, plays an important part in reentry efforts, provides additional resources, and creates opportunities for a greater public understanding of corrections and the challenges we face.

 The Oklahoma Department of Corrections cannot use state funds to purchase religious materials.
-If you would like to make a donation to support faith based activities within the agency or to help with other needs, please click here.
+If you would like to make a donation to support faith-based activities within the agency or to help with other needs, please click here.